Patriots' Hall of Fame inductee Vrabel right at home again

 FOXBORO — He lived close enough to be deemed a fan of the Norton High Lancers, or just a few minutes up Route 123 and Route 106, to be labeled a booster of the Oliver Ames High Tigers.

-Vrabel confided that the comments from former Patriot teammates and foes of the honor was the most rewarding aspect of his selection.
+Vrabel confided that the comments from former Patriot teammates and foes of the honor were the most rewarding aspects of his selection.

 “Those are always things that you appreciate coming from a teammate or somebody that you played with,” Vrabel said.
 “We had a lot of great people and great guys to play next to.
 Bobby Hamilton or Richard Seymour, or Ty Law or Jarvis Green.
 Those were guys that I would line up a few feet from for the entire season or multiple seasons, and that was always something that was really cool.”

-Vrabel joined the Pirates before the 2001 season, following a four-year career with the Steelers, where he was used primarily on special teams and as a reserve linebacker.
-During his eight-year tenure in New England, Vrabel helped the Patriots to three Super Bowl championships in four years (2001, 2003 and 2004), starting at both inside and outside linebacker while regularly lining up on offense in short-yardage and goal-line situations, as well as making valuable contributions on special teams units.
+Vrabel joined the Patriots before the 2001 season, following a four-year career with the Steelers, where he was used primarily on special teams and as a reserve linebacker.
+During his eight-year tenure in New England, Vrabel helped the Patriots to three Super Bowl championships in four years (2001, 2003 and 2004), starting at both inside and outside linebacker while occasionally lining up on offense in short-yardage and goal-line situations, as well as making valuable contributions on special-teams units.

 “So, that’s what I remember, going into that room and in old Foxboro Stadium, meeting with those guys and really in the spring just trying to earn their respect.”